theferryman0519/Final-AsTheBellTolls/Design Files/Systems/CookingSystem.md

 - Cooking Menu opens with available consumable ingredient items.
 - Player selects Catfish, then selects Cow Milk, then selects Potato.
 - Catfish Chowder is successfully created and added to the player's Inventory or Pantry (if Inventory is full).
-- Player gains Relationship Points with Helen.
+- Player gains Friendship Points with Helen.

 ### Cooking Catfish Chowder with Theo Bennett